-Please contact the DST if you are interested in joining the workgroups, or if you would like more information.
+Please contact the Committee if you are interested in joining the workgroups, or if you would like more information.

 Current workgroup summaries

 - Define key elements in a sustainable Alternative Payment Methodology (APM).

 - Evaluate APM pilots that will lead to payment models that promote and support transformation at the system and care level.

 - Implement, monitor and provide direction for Patient Centered Primary Care Home (PCPCH), specialists, and hospital APM’s.